temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 - It knows which piece of code to execute from Tasks that it gets from the Task Queue.
 - It only listens to the Task Queue that it is registered to.

-After The Worker executes code, it returns the results back to the Temporal Server.
+After the Worker executes code, it returns the results back to the Temporal Server:
-Note that the Worker listens to the same Task Queue that the Workflow and Activity Tasks are sent to.
-This is called "Task routing", and is a built-in mechanism for load balancing.

 <!--SNIPSTART money-transfer-project-template-go-worker-->
 <!--SNIPEND-->

-Task Queues are defined by a simple string name:
+Note that the Worker listens to the same Task Queue that the Workflow and Activity Tasks are sent to.

+Task Queues are defined by a string name.
+To ensure your Task Queue names are consistent, place the Task Queue name in a variable you can share across your project.
+In this project, you'll find the Task Queue name defined in the `shared.go` file:

 <!--SNIPSTART money-transfer-project-template-go-shared-task-queue-->
 <!--SNIPEND-->

-### Run the Worker

-Run worker/main.go from the project root using the following command:
+In your Terminal, run `worker/main.go` from the project root using the following command:

 ```command
 go run worker/main.go